ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/6-workflows/_index.md

 The basic idea of an Automation Controller workflow is to link multiple Job Templates together.
 They may or may not share inventory, Playbooks or even permissions.
 The links can be conditional:

-- if job template A succeeds, job template B is automatically executed afterwards
+- If job template A succeeds, job template B is automatically executed afterwards.

-- but in case of failure, job template C will be run.
+- In case of a failure, job template C will be run.

 And the workflows are not even limited to Job Templates, but can also include project or inventory updates.